Bill Shankly: 1964 to 1970

+— —Liverpool F.C. website on Shankly building his second great side, which included the winger Steve Heighway.

 In the 1969–70 FA Cup quarter final, Liverpool played against struggling Second Division side Watford at Vicarage Road and lost 1–0 after a very poor performance.
-The Liverpool site records that the defeat signalled the end for St John, Hunt, Byrne, Yeats and Lawrence; the incomers included Ray Clemence, Alec Lindsay, Larry Lloyd, John Toshack, Brian Hall and Steve Heighway.
+The Liverpool site records that the defeat signalled the end for St John, Hunt, Byrne, Yeats and Lawrence; the incomers included goalkeeper Ray Clemence, defenders Alec Lindsay and Larry Lloyd, striker John Toshack, midfielder Brian Hall and winger Steve Heighway.
 Apart from Hall who graduated through the reserves, they were all signed from clubs in lower divisions or even, in the case of Heighway, from non-league football.
+Heighway, at university when Shankly met him at his student accommodation to offer him a deal, would go on to be immortalised in a Kop chant in recognition, for what the club's site states, for having "dazzled audiences the length of the country."
 Adding the new players to Tommy Smith, Ian Callaghan, Chris Lawler and Emlyn Hughes, Shankly formed the nucleus of a second great team which went on to dominate English and European football in the 1970s.

 Many of the new players came to Liverpool because of a new scouting system created by Shankly in 1967 and placed under the control of new chief scout Geoff Twentyman, who had played for Shankly at Carlisle and had then spent several seasons at Liverpool, retiring shortly before Shankly's appointment.
 According to Stephen Kelly, hiring Twentyman as chief scout was "perhaps Shankly's finest signing ever".
 It was through Twentyman that Liverpool found the new players and, after Shankly retired, Twentyman gave sterling service to Bob Paisley and Joe Fagan by finding players including Phil Neal, Alan Hansen and Ian Rush.
 As always, Shankly kept things simple and Twentyman was told to look for a prospect's basic qualities which were the abilities to pass the ball and move into position to receive a pass.
 Shankly also wanted Twentyman to check the player's personality and ensure he had the right attitude for a professional footballer.
 Above all, said Twentyman, "he wanted to know if the lad had the heart to play for Liverpool".
 Although Shankly sometimes paid large transfer fees he was loath to do so and Twentyman's brief was to find young players so he (Shankly) could mould them into what he wanted.